 Create NTFS File System

 NTFS is a Windows default file system that is used by a lot of computers and servers.
 The NTFS file system provides similar features to the Btrfs.
 NTFS usage starts by default with Windows XP.

 Create FAT File System

-FAT is Windows worlds file system and used mostly before NTFS file system.
-FAT is very famous with different devices like camera, Tv etc. Those generally supports FAT.
+FAT is the Windows world file system and used mostly before the NTFS file system.
+FAT is very famous with different devices like a camera, Tv, etc. Those generally support FAT.

 $ sudo mkfs.fat /dev/vdb1